top of page

 Please contact us at info@ncaper.org

-This Protecting Your Assets Toolkit offers guidance on making critical decisions about your arts or cultural organization’s structure and resilience, and how to preserve your assets whether you are growing, stable, contracting or suspending operations.
+This Protecting Your Assets Toolkit offers guidance on making critical decisions about your arts or cultural organization’s structure and resilience and how to preserve your assets whether you are growing, stable, contracting or suspending operations.
 Many resources have emerged recently to explore different aspects of arts and cultural organizations.
-This Toolkit focuses specifically on the organization’s overall structure and assets, rather than programming, to help you control your own destiny.
+This Toolkit focuses on the organization’s overall structure and assets rather than programming to help you control your destiny.

-If you are uncertain what your organization’s future will or should be, your decision-making should be intentional, and steps need to be taken to preserve your assets.
-Section A, Guidance for Making Legal and Structural Choices, walks you through assessing your organization’s options in terms of legal, financial, HR and governance steps.
+If you are uncertain about what your organization’s future will or should be, your decision-making should be intentional, and steps must be taken to preserve your assets.
+Section A, Guidance for Making Legal and Structural Choices, walks you through assessing your organization’s legal, financial, HR, and governance options.

-This Toolkit also addresses two significant gaps in the typical arts administrator’s portfolio, critical whether your organization is flourishing, static, or changing.
+This Toolkit also addresses two significant gaps in the typical arts; administrator’s portfolio, critical to whether your organization is flourishing, static, or changing.

 Protecting your legacy.
 It is not yet common practice for arts organizations to protect and archive their assets.
 We need to recognize that the assets of our organizations are unique and deserve protection, no matter our organizational status.
-Your collections, sets, costumes, libraries, instruments, facilities, the business and historical records of your organization and other physical objects quickly come to mind.
-Less visible assets, but just as valuable, are your artistic legacy, community history and goodwill, along with your people’s knowledge and skills.
+Your collections, sets, costumes, libraries, instruments, facilities, your organization's business and historical records, and other physical objects quickly come to mind.
+Less visible assets, but just as valuable, are your artistic legacy, community history, goodwill, and people’s knowledge and skills.
 Section C, Managing and Preserving Your Legacy, takes you through steps for any stage in your lifecycle.

 DISCLAIMER